Webinar on Version 2 of the ASEAN Taxonomy for Sustainable Finance

-Webinar in Conjunction with the Release of Version 2 of the ASEAN Taxonomy for Sustainable Finance
+Webinar in Conjunction with the Release of Version 3 of the ASEAN Taxonomy for Sustainable Finance

-Participants: Open (Financial Sector Regulators, International Organisations, Regional Energy Industry Representatives, Investors, Financial Institutions, Intermediaries, Members of the Public)
+Participants: Open (Financial Sector Regulators, International Organisations, Regional Industry Representatives, Investors, Financial Institutions, Intermediaries, Members of the Public)

 Moderator: Eugene Wong, CEO, the Sustainable Finance Institute Asia